Odegaard back on target as Arsenal reclaim top spot

 The visitors came on strong late on and would have equalised had Arsenal keeper David Raya not produced a stunning save to keep out Yankuba Minteh's curling effort.

-It was a nervy finish but Arsenal held on to move to 42 points from 18 games with City, who beat Nottingham Forest earlier on Saturday, on 40.
+It was an anxious finish but Arsenal held on to reach 42 points from 18 games with City, who beat Nottingham Forest earlier, on 40.
+Brighton, winless in five, stay 12th.

+Should Arsenal go on to claim the title for the first time since 2004, the narrow wins they have become so adept at grinding out will likely be a huge factor.

+Last weekend they edged a 1-0 win at Everton while the week before that they needed a stoppage-time own goal to beat bottom club Wolverhampton Wanderers.